-- For our standard DC regulator (95 22 699 06), use the wiring diagram 72ir12. - For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg_102 - To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
+- For our standard DC regulator (95 22 699 06), use the wiring diagram 91xr12: For our DC regulator with built in smooting condenser (73 00 799 50), use additional the wiring diagram reg_102: - To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the advance unit have not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.

-- Look for the ignition coil with its female plug and the two wires (red and white). - Put the provided 2-position plug housing onto this plug and insert the two wires (red and white) from the generator.
-Make sure that the terminals engage securely in the housing and that you connect: - white to white - red to red - Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
-Than pull the wire out. - The brown wire from the new generator with the round eye terminal have to be screwed to the holder frame of the ignition coil (ground).
-This connection is very important.
-Please don't depend on the frame as the earth-connection.
-Varnish, oil and dirt prevent often a good contact!
+- Look for the advance unit with its female plug and the three wires (red, yellow and white). - Put the provided 4-position plug housing onto this plug and insert the three wires (red, yellow and white) from the generator.
+Make sure that the terminals engage securely in the housing and that you connect: - red to red - yellow to yellow - white to white - Should you need (or want) to get the terminals out of the plug housing again, enter a paper clip from front next to the terminals and push the little barb aside.
+Than pull the wire out. - The second plug at the advance (a male plug) will be connected to the plug at the ignition coil.
+This two plugs can only be connected in one position.
+Note the changing colours: - red to red - white of the advance unit to brown of the ignition coil - blue/white of the advance unit to yellow of the ignition coil - Important!
+Never run the high tension cable(s) and the cable(s) of the advance unit closely in parallel (say in one shielding).
+This will trigger back coupling that disturbes ignition and might even damage the advance unit.